liferay/liferay-frontend-projects/packages/liferay-js-publish/README.md

 version-git-message "chore: prepape v%s release"
 ```

-## Usage
+If you don't have a ".yarnrc" file, liferay-js-publish will warn you during publishing and require you to type "y" in order to continue.

-### 1. Add liferay-js-publish from a "postversion" script in your "package.json".
+### 3. Add liferay-js-publish from a "postversion" script in your "package.json".

 Assuming you have a "ci" script that runs tests, you should call that in your "preversion" script as well: